High-Functioning Alcoholics | Signs of a Functioning Alcoholic

-Often, we see the classic description of an alcoholic on the TV, or in movies as someone who heavily drinks, and its life is falling apart.
-They look filthy, unshaved and smells like alcohol all day.
-However, this is not always the case.
+Often, the classic description of alcoholics on television or in movies are people who drink heavily and have lives that are falling apart.
+They look disheveled, filthy, and unshaven and probably smell like alcohol all of the time.
+This depiction may not be entirely accurate.

-But that’s not all most functional alcoholics are in denial of their problem with alcohol abuse and addiction, some even come up with the idea that alcohol helps them become sociable and often make excuses, like drinking only expensive wines.
+Many functional alcoholics are in denial of their problem with alcohol abuse and addiction.
+Some say that alcohol helps them be more sociable.
+They may make excuses, saying that they only drink expensive wines.

 Signs of High-Functioning Alcoholism

-The problem with high-functioning alcoholics is that they rarely admit that they are suffering or have a problem.
-However, they do develop certain behaviors that can help you to recognize the problem.
+One problem with high-functioning alcoholics is that they may not admit that they have problems or are suffering.
+But they may behave in certain ways to help you to recognize the problem.

-Watch out for these signs so you can help save yourself or your loved one from alcohol abuse and addiction.
+Look for these signs to help save yourself or your loved one from alcohol abuse and addiction:

 - They use family or friends to conceal their actions.
-A high-functioning alcoholic could use his wife to make excuses for his absence at work because of a hangover.
-He could ask for financial help from a co-worker because he spent everything on alcohol and could not pay his utilities.
-Functional alcoholics thrive because of the supportive behavior of their loved ones.
+A high-functioning alcoholic may ask his wife to make excuses if he is absent at work because of a hangover.
+He may borrow money from a co-worker because he spent money on alcohol and could not pay his bills.
+Functional alcoholics often thrive because of the supportive/codependent behavior of their loved ones.

-High-functioning alcoholics are the most difficult type to confront.
-Aside from being in denial of their current situation, they do not believe that they need your help.
+High-functioning alcoholics (HFAs) may be difficult to confront.
+Aside from being in denial of their current situation, they may not believe that they need your help.
 You need to be patient, firm, and honest if you really want to help this type of alcoholic.

 - When confronting a functional alcoholic, make sure that he is sober.
-It will be useless if you talk to someone who is under the influence.
-It can be best to talk to your HFA loved one if he is suffering from a hangover.
+Talking with someone who is under the influence is not effective.
+Consider talking with an HFA when he is suffering from a hangover.

 - Do not be offensive.
-Always make your loved one see how his actions affect you and your family.
-It is also important not to express your personal feelings to avoid them getting defensive.
+Always make your loved one see how her actions affect you and others.
+Do not use guilt or other negative feelings to make her feel defensive or as if you are judging her.

-- Approach your HFA loved one with compassion and love.
-However, do not allow that love blind your judgment.
+- Approach your HFA with compassion and love, but do not allow those feelings to blind your judgment.

 Treating a High-Functioning Alcoholic

-If you want, you can contact a doctor or an addiction specialist to help you before, and during the intervention.
-They can teach you the best way to approach your loved one and assist you out in case your loved one is in denial.
+Consider contact a doctor or an addiction specialist to help you before and during the intervention.
+The professionals can teach you the best ways to approach your loved one and assist you if your loved one is in denial.

-If you are living with a high-functioning alcoholic, your own health could be compromised.
-If you have an alcoholic wife or husband, Mountain Springs Recovery offers support to encourage your loved one to get into rehab.
+If you are living with a high-functioning alcoholic, your own health may be compromised.
+If you have an alcoholic wife or husband, Mountain Springs Recovery offers support to encourage your loved one to enter rehab.